tougshire/tougshire_vistas/README.md

             'connection__mmodel',
             'latest_inventory',
             'status__is_active',
+            'notes',
         ])

+        # Override the avaiable_for and label for fields as desired
+        # available_for can include: 'quicksearch', 'fieldsearch','order_by', and 'columns'
+        #    quicksearch: Included in a search that spans multiple fields looking for a single text string
+        #    fieldsearch: Included in a list of fields to search in which one field is chosen to be searched for a value
+        #    order_by: Included in a choice of fields for ordering
+        #    columns: Available to be displayed in the list view
+        #
+        # Tougshire_vistas will guess at what you want, for example, TextFields are searchable but not, by default, displayed in the results

+        self.vista_settings['fields']['notes']['available_for'].append('columns')
+        self.vista_settings['fields']['status__is_active']['label']='In Use'

         # Define the default view if, for example, you want users to be able to press a "default"
         # button on an HTML for and get this view, or have a view that comes up if no other views are saved